DandyLyons/DandyLyons.github.io/content/en-gb/posts/post-33/Introducing: "Let There Be Sight" now in beta!.md

 ---
-title: "Introducing: \"Let There Be Sight\" now in beta!"
+title: 'Introducing: "Let There Be Sight" now in beta!'
 date: 2025-04-21
 topics:
 series:
 image:
 description:
 slug: let-there-be-sight-beta
+tags:
+  - iOS
+  - announcements
 ---

 # **Introducing the Beta of Let There Be Sight: Alt Text Made Easy**